Demosthene27/valois-sdk/sdk/README.md

 ### Installation

-The installation of Lisk Beta SDK is straightforward and limited to getting a single NPM package, `lisk-sdk`, to your Node.js project:
+The installation of Valois Beta SDK is straightforward and limited to getting a single NPM package, `valois-sdk`, to your Node.js project:

 ```
 npm install lisk-sdk@beta
 ```

-Lisk SDK is all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript.
+Valois SDK is all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript.

 ### Set up new a blockchain application

 To start, create the project structure of your blockchain application.
 There are no special requirements here, you can create the basic Node.js project folder structure with `npm init`.

-To create a blockchain application, you need to provide an entry point of your application (like `index.js`) and set-up your network by using the modules of Lisk SDK.
+To create a blockchain application, you need to provide an entry point of your application (like `index.js`) and set-up your network by using the modules of Valois SDK.

 It is quite simple to have a working blockchain application, mirroring the configuration of the existing Lisk network.
 This can be done by copying the following three lines of code to your `index.js`: